 Instructions

-- Serve this yummy low FODMAP guacamole with your favourite snacks
+- Serve this yummy low FODMAP guacamole with your favourite snacks!

 Video